MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Switzerland/how-to-process-an-lsv-collection.md

 6. Choose the **OK** button.

 All related lines are transferred to the LSV journal.
-After processing the LSV collection, you can view, check, or edit the suggested payments in the **LSV Journal** page.
+After processing the LSV collection, you can view, check, or edit the suggested payments on the **LSV Journal** page.
 For more information, see the LSV Journal Line table.

 ## To manage suggested payments